Freiling87/CCU/CCU/Scratchpad.md

 QuestMarker
 	Entire class!
 	.NetworkmarkerName = agentRealName		This looks like where marker type is determined

+- Also, check out the GPYess trait and see where that comes up.
 ###			C	Pilot
 No more errors, but no map marker.
 ###			H	Bartender